Calart/Synthwave/README.md

 ## Help
-Most of the sheet was edited while making this theme.
-I used Abbabon's Dracula theme (https://github.com/dracula/aseprite), as a starting point.
+I used Abbabon's Dracula theme (https://github.com/dracula/aseprite), as a starting point, but edited pretty much everything to the point it was a new file entirely.
 Open an [Issue on GitHub](https://github.com/calart/aseprite-synthwave-theme/issues/new "New Issue &#183; calart/aseprite-synthwave-theme") or message me on [Twitter](https://twitter.com/pronomicalart).

 ## License